Basildon: Governance

+There are two main tiers of local government covering Basildon, at district and county level: Basildon Borough Council and Essex County Council.
+Most of the built up area as defined by the Office for National Statistics is unparished, although the northern part forms part of the parish of Noak Bridge, which forms an extra layer of local government for that area.
+The borough council is based at the Basildon Centre in St Martin's Square.

 The former constituency of Basildon was considered a barometer of public opinion in general elections.
 The results of the constituency elections were the same as the overall result of general elections from 1983 to its abolition in 2010.
 Basildon was said to epitomise the working class conversion to Thatcherism during the 1980s, though the town did not vote Conservative in 1979; nor did the Conservative Party ever hold an absolute majority in the town – its success was due to the split between the SDP and the Labour Party.
 "Basildon Man" or "Essex Man" was coined to describe an aspirational working class voter.

 Boundary changes, which came into force from the 2010 general election, mean that the area is politically represented by two MPs, from the constituencies of Basildon and Billericay and South Basildon and East Thurrock.
 The current MPs are Richard Holden (Conservative Party) and James McMurdock (Independent).

-In terms of local politics, Basildon District elects five councillors to Essex County Council.
-Following the 2017 election, the seats were split: two to the Conservatives, two to Labour and one Independent.
-Noak Bridge has a parish council.
+In January 2026 the Labour leader of Basildon Borough, Gavin Callaghan instigated a vote to cancel the local May elections due to the pending local government changes which would see Basildon Council replaced.
+The vote was successful and the request was passed to the government to decide.
+Opposition groups criticised Callaghan, with Andy Barnes, the Conservative leader, stating the decision was a "dark day for democracy".

+Administrative history

+Basildon was historically a chapelry of the ancient parish of Laindon, and became a separate civil parish in 1866.
+When elected parish and district councils were created in 1894, Basildon was included in the Billericay Rural District.
+Most of the rural district, including Basildon, was converted into the Billericay Urban District in 1934, and the parishes within the urban district were united into a single parish called Billericay in 1937.
+At the 1931 census (the last before the abolition of the civil parish), Basildon had a population of 1,159.

+Following the designation of the new town in 1949, it was decided in 1955 to rename the urban district from Billericay to Basildon.
+In 1974 the urban district was replaced by a non-metropolitan district called Basildon, which covered the area of the old urban district plus a small area ceded from neighbouring Thurrock which lay within the designated area for the new town.

+The Basildon district was awarded borough status in 2010, allowing the chair of the council to take the title of mayor.